harbour/core/harbour/contrib/hbmysql/readme.txt

    This is very important.
 You need to use .h files from the package you install.

-2) Copy inside \contrib\mysql all .h files from mysql include subdir.

-3) Do a "make_b32" inside \contrib\mysql to build mysql.lib.

-4) Use implib from borland free bcc to create an import library for libmysql.dll and call it libmysql.lib

-   implib libmysql.lib libmysql.dll

-5) Link mysql.lib and libmysql.lib to your harbour program (you can try to recompile dbf2mysql inside \contrib\mysql just to test everything) and be sure to have libmysql.dll on your path.
+2) Link hbmysql.lib and libmysql.lib to your harbour program (you can try to recompile dbf2mysql inside \contrib\hbmysql just to test everything) and be sure to have libmysql.dll on your path.